niiholmes/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6. File 6-third_line is a script that displays the third line of the file iacta.
 7. File 7-file is a script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line."
 8. File 8-cwd_state is a script that writes into the file ls_cwd_content the result of the command ls -la.
+9. File 9-duplicate_last_line is a script that duplicates the last line of the file iacta